corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

    {{% /tab %}}
    {{< /tabs >}}

+{{< note >}}
+If the schemas are not specified, then the tables will be created in the default schema and the next steps in this procedure will need updating to reflect this.
+{{< note >}}

-3. Review the DML files generated and then execute against the database.
+4. Review the DML files generated and then execute against the database.

-4. Execute the following Corda CLI command to generate DDL for populating the RBAC database connection configuration:
+5. Execute the following Corda CLI command to generate DDL for populating the RBAC database connection configuration:

    {{< tabs name="RBAC">}}
    {{% tab name="Linux" %}}